OWASP/Top10/2017/en/0xb3-next-app-mgrs.md

 ## Requirements and Resource Management

-* Collect and negotiate the business requirements for an application with the business, including the protection requirements with regard to confidentiality, authenticity, integrity and availability of all data assets.
+* Collect and negotiate the business requirements for an application with the business, including the protection requirements with regard to confidentiality, authenticity, integrity and availability of all data assets, and the expected business logic.
 * Compile the technical requirements including functional and non functional security requirements.
 * Plan and negotiate the budget that covers all aspects of design, build, testing and operation, including security activities.